 - Birds may be roosting, moulting and nesting in habitat that will not be viewed by the observer.
 This effect can be seasonal. - Birds fleeing observers or other lake users (e.g. boats, canoes on lake, and people fishing on margins).
-This factor may be affected by changing seasonal levels of human activity. - Misidentifications (most likely in this survey for birds that are in the distance, particularly differentiating between red-billed gulls and black-billed gulls; Australian coot and New Zealand scaup; and little black shags and juvenile little shags). - Actively-moving birds. - Dense populations (e.g. little black shags and little shags on Ohau Channel Delta) where individual birds can be hidden behind other birds.

-Uncounted birds - birds leaving a count zone and flying to other parts of survey area that have already been counted.
+This factor may be affected by changing seasonal levels of human activity. - Misidentifications (most likely, in this survey, for birds that are in the distance, particularly the difficulty of differentiation between red-billed gulls and blackbilled gulls; Australian coot and New Zealand scaup; and little black shags and juvenile little shags). - Actively-moving birds. - Large groups (e.g. little black shags and little shags at the Ohau Channel Delta), where individual birds can be hidden behind other birds. - Uncounted birds birds leaving a count zone, prior to the count, and flying to other parts of a survey area that has already been counted.